My-UofE/ECM1410-REFDEF-Workshop-Instructions/README.md

 Write a `MessageBoard` class to implement this interface.

 Start with the following code in file `MessageBoard.java` note that we will not add `implements MessageBoardInterface` until we have finished coding all the methods.

+A note on exceptions. **The `MessageBoard.java` class is not meant to catch any exceptions** and the methods should throw those as listed in the `MessageBoardInterface.java` (they will get handled by the user interface system).

 ```java
 import java.util.*;